ManthanUgemuge/HelloGithub/README.md

 ```
 git push -u origin master
 ```
-used to upload the code or projetc for the first time
+used to upload the code or project for the first time

 ```
 git push